 These protected areas are established through direct land purchase; designation in cooperation with governments and communities; and community-managed areas that secure communal lands occupied by indigenous groups which depend on the land for their survival.

 Our solution works: 99% of the forest in our reserves has remained standing post-protection.

 "The one process now going on that will take millions of years to correct is the loss of genetic and species diversity by the destruction of natural habitats.
-This is the folly our descendants are least likely to forgive us.”E. O. WilsonTwo-time Pulitzer Prize winner, and Rainforest Trust Board Member
+This is the folly our descendants are least likely to forgive us.”E. O. WilsonTwo-time Pulitzer Prize winner, and former Rainforest Trust Board Member